Otto Rehhagel: Personal life

 Rehhagel is married to Beate Rehhagel from Steele, Essen since 1963.
 They have one child, Jens Rehhagel, who has played football at semi-professional level.

-Rehhagel likes to call himself Kind der Bundesliga ("Child of the Bundesliga"), having played in the very first Bundesliga game, and spent his club career there, with nine teams.
-In Greece, he is occasionally called King Otto (βασιλιάς Όθων), probably in allusion to King Otto of Greece from Bavaria, however he already had this nickname during his coaching career in Germany.
+Rehhagel likes to call himself Kind der Bundesliga ("Child of the Bundesliga"), having played in the first Bundesliga game, and spent his club career there, with nine teams.
+In Greece, he is called King Otto (βασιλιάς Όθων), probably in allusion to King Otto of Greece from Bavaria, however he already had this nickname during his coaching career in Germany.
 As a pun referring to Herakles, son of Zeus, he has been nicknamed "Rehakles" as well.
 Rehhagel is an honorary citizen of Athens.